Wall St vs Main St fight quashes hedge funds as GameStop keeps rallying | Business

 "These large mark-to-market losses will be squeezing many existing shorts out of their positions, but we are still seeing new short sellers taking their place as they look to short at the top and ride a windfall of profits," he said.
 REVENGE OF 'DUMB MONEY'

 Long dismissed as "dumb money," retail traders have made stocks move in ways that defy fundamental analysis.
 Global bets worth billions of dollars could be at risk as amateurs challenge the bearish positions of influential funds.
-On GameStop, the retail investor army has gone toe-to-toe with institutional short-sellers, a traditional area for hedge funds, who bet on falls in shares of companies they judge as weak.
+On GameStop, the retail investor army has gone toe-to-toe with institutional short-sellers, a traditional area for hedge funds.

 The 20 small-cap Russell 2000 index companies with the biggest bearish bets against them have risen 60% on average so far this year, easily outperforming the market, a Reuters analysis of Refinitiv data shows.
-Barron's reported the top securities regulator in Massachusetts believes trading in GameStop stock suggests there is something "systemically wrong" with the options trading around the stock.
+Europe's most-shorted stocks also saw big price swings on Wednesday.
+Experts are debating whether these massive share moves should be considered ominous signs for the market.

-Others say trades are up to investors who make them.
-"That's the sentiment, the public doing what they feel has been done to them by institutions," Reddit co-founder Alexis Ohanian said in a tweet on Wednesday.
+Reddit co-founder Alexis Ohanian said the rise of retail investors is healthy.
+"That's the sentiment, the public doing what they feel has been done to them by institutions," Ohanian said in a tweet on Wednesday.
 "I know they're all 'random people on the internet' but there's a lot more empathy and community there than people realize."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)